 7.3.a.
-A permit shall not be issued by the Secretary if U.S. EPA objects in writing to the issuance of the permit within forty-five (45) days of the receipt of the proposed permit and all necessary supporting information pursuant to §505 of the Clean Air Act.
+A permit shall not be issued by the Secretary if U.S. EPA objects in writing to the issuance of the permit within forty-five (45) days of the receipt of the proposed permit.

 7.3.b.
-For consideration by the Secretary as a U.S. EPA objection under subdivision 7.3.a, the objection must contain a statement of U.S. EPA's reasons for objection and a description of the terms and conditions that U.S. EPA believes the permit must include to respond to the objections.
+Any U.S. EPA objection under subdivision 7.3.a must contain a statement of U.S. EPA's reasons for objection and a description of the terms and conditions that U.S. EPA believes the permit must include to respond to the objections.

 7.4.
 Public petitions to the U.S. EPA. -- If the U.S. EPA does not object in writing under subsection 7.3, any person may petition U.S. EPA within sixty (60) days after the expiration of U.S. EPA's forty-five (45)-day review period to make such objection.
+The petitioner shall provide a copy of such petition to the Secretary and to the applicant.
 Any such petition shall be based only on objections to the permit that were raised with reasonable specificity during the public comment period provided for in subsection 6.8, unless the petitioner demonstrates that it was impracticable to raise such objections within such period, or unless the grounds for such objection arose after such period.
 If the U.S. EPA objects to the permit as a result of a petition filed under this subsection, the Secretary shall not issue the permit until U.S. EPA's objection has been resolved, except that a petition for review does not stay the effectiveness of a permit or its requirements if the permit was issued after the end of the forty-five (45)-day review period and prior to an U.S. EPA objection.
-In accordance with the provisions of the Clean Air Act and federal rules promulgated thereunder, U.S. EPA may issue, deny, modify, terminate, or revoke a Title V permit upon failure of the Secretary to resolve a U. S. EPA objection to a proposed permit or if the Secretary issues a permit prior to the receipt of a U.S. EPA objection under subsections 7.3 and 7.4.